 Business messaging via SMS is a simple and accessible communication channel already in use by many practices to manage appointments, but other uses can greatly reduce the time and resources required for outbound calling to patients.

-In this article, we look at how SMS can minimize the need for outbound phone calls, resulting in better patient communications and greater productivity for your medical center.
+In this article, we look at how SMS for patients can minimise the need for outbound phone calls, resulting in better patient communications and greater productivity for your medical centre.

 Patient notifications of results

 With so many patients requiring various medical tests, notifying patients of the results places a significant burden on your staff.
 Each patient must be contacted individually, which is time your staff could better utilise elsewhere.
 If calls go unanswered or to voicemail, this is wasted time, especially when people are increasingly ignoring phone calls.

 Certain test results will always require a personal phone call to a patient, but in many cases the patient simply needs to be notified of the results and that no further action is required.

 For these results, there is SMS notification.
 It’s quick, direct and efficient.

 Making patients aware of your other services is a great way to fill up appointments, particularly during the relevant season.
 For example, remind your customers to have regular skin checks before or after summer, or offer flu shots just before flu season.

 Traditionally, medical centres may send letters to patients about other services, however, such campaigns are costly, time-consuming and provide little return in investment.